-A £1,000 annual property income allowance was introduced during 2017/18, meaning that where the allowance covers all of an individual's relevant income (before expenses) they will not need to declare or pay tax on this income.
+A £1,000 annual property income allowance is available, meaning that where the allowance covers all of an individual's relevant income (before expenses) they will not need to declare or pay tax on this income.

 Those with higher incomes will have the choice of deducting the allowance from their receipts, instead of deducting the actual allowable expenses.
-The allowance does not apply to income from a property business in partnership and is not in addition to rent-a-room relief.
+The allowance does not apply to income from a property business in partnership and is not in addition to rent-aroom relief.

-Other Considerations

-VAT
+Other considerations - VAT